graasp/graasp-mobile-builder/README.md

 Once you have successfully generated the native projects in the `ios` and `android` folders, use the following commands:

 - Add the local environment variables before the build.
 You can use `.env.test`. `.env.development` takes precedence over `.env.test`!
-- Run `detox build --configuration <detox config>` to build the iOS or Android app inside its corresponding folder.
+- Run `yarn build:test:ios` or `yarn build:test:android` to build the iOS or Android app inside its corresponding folder.
 - Open the corresponding simulator and run `yarn start:test` to open the development server up.
-- Run `detox test --configuration <detox config>` to run the tests over the previously generated build.
+- Run `yarn test:ios` or `yarn test:android` to run the tests over the previously generated build.

-- When all tests have been executed, Detox saves screenshots of the failing ones in the folder `./artifacts`.
+When all tests have been executed, Detox saves screenshots of the failing ones in the folder `./artifacts`.

 Note: `<detox config>` is obtained from the `.detoxrc.js` configuration file, where you can edit the specific simulator you are using.
 It has been tested successfully using `iPhone 14` and `pixel_4` (API 33) simulators.